Haisam Rida

-Early life
+Early life and education

 Haisam Rida was born on 25 July 1993 in Accra, Ghana.
 He moved to Tokyo with his family at age 15.
 He started Brazilian jiu-jitsu (BJJ) in September 2010 in Kanagawa under Yamada Shigetaka, from who he received all his belts from white to brown.
 In 2016 he joined Carpe Diem Academy in Tokyo where he received his black belt from Yuki Ishikawa in 2018.
-In November 2020 Rida left Japan for Michigan, USA where he joined Assembly Jiu Jitsu.
+It was Ishikawa who gave him the nickname 'Giraffe', in reference to his tall and lanky build.